getty-zig/getty.so/pages/guide/deserializers.md

 1. The resulting Getty value is then passed to a visitor.
 1. The visitor uses the Getty value to create a Zig value of the passed-in type.

-For example, say we want to deserialize into an `std.ArrayList(i32)` from a JSON array:
+As an example, say we want to deserialize into a `std.ArrayList(i32)` from a JSON array:

 1. `std.ArrayList(i32)` is passed to Getty.
-1. Getty selects and executes a DB for sequences.
+1. Getty selects and executes a DB for _Sequences_.
 1. The DB calls the `deserializeSeq` method on a deserializer.
-1. The deserializer parses an array from its input data and deserializes it into a Getty Sequence.
+1. The deserializer parses an array from its input data and deserializes it into a _Sequence_.
-1. The deserializer passes the Getty Sequence to a visitor (by calling `visitSeq` on the Visitor).
+1. The deserializer passes the _Sequence_ to a visitor (by calling `visitSeq` on the Visitor).
-1. The visitor uses the Getty Sequence to create a `std.ArrayList(i32)` value.
+1. The visitor uses the _Sequence_ to create a `std.ArrayList(i32)` value.

 The important thing to understand here is that deserializers and visitors are different: